mdulin2/SMC2/side_channel/Challenge.md

 How to use:
 - Compile the client file with gcc client.c -o client on gcc 7!
 Older versions of gcc will not work...
+- The passcode is the flag for this challenge.
+- This challenge is quite finky...
+Each team should have their own ports to connect to on the server.
+Only use the ports that you are assigned for the team.
+Only a single connection can be on the server at a time.
 - ./client IP PORT PASSCODE
 	- i.e: ./client 127.0.0.1 8080 987654321